-[tabs type = ”horizontal”] [tabs_head] [tab_title] Favien Bouttet [/ tab_title] [/ tabs_head] [tab] Favien Bouttet is an associate researcher in the “Sport and social sciences” team at the University of Strasbourg.
-He is conducting surveys on the transformations of the sports world and therefore is currently working on the dissemination of padel in France. [/ tab] [/ tabs]
+[tabs type=”horizontal”][tabs_head][tab_title]Favien Bouttet[/tab_title][/tabs_head][tab]Favien Bouttet is an associate researcher in the “Sport and Social Sciences” team at the University of Strasbourg.
+He conducts research on the transformations of the sports world and is currently working on the diffusion of padel in France.[/tab][/tabs]

-The different offers padel
+The different padel offers

 About tennis and working around the concept of sports space, Faure and Suaud explain that “Through their facilities of unequal quality (covered or uncovered grounds, made of different materials, etc.), the clubs of a given city or region constitute a tennis supply area in which each club occupies a particular position and within which competition is organized for access to gambling [5]. »

-The situation of padel looks similar.
+The situation of padel seems similar.

-An original offer from padel
+An original padel offer

 The transformation of the tennis area